CAREERS AT ASA

 FACULTY

-Middle School English and Language Arts Teacher [PDF]
+8th Grade English and Language Arts Teacher, 2024-2025 [PDF]

 ASA’s mission is to inspire creative thinkers and leaders through providing an innovative concentration in college preparation informed by the performing arts.

 Class sizes are approximately 28 students.
 Academic teachers have 2.5 hours of prep time for curriculum planning, meeting, integrating, and assessing.
 The teacher will be responsible for writing their own curriculum to align with the state standards.
 They will also be asked to differentiate their curriculum using additional resources as needed to support student growth and achievement.
-This teacher works closely with the English Department and their grade level team.
+This teacher works closely with the English Department and the 8th grade team.

 ASA’s academic curriculum is rigorous, relevant and aligned with ASA’s mission and commitment to equity.
 Curriculum development and implementation reflects State standards layered with ASA’s innovative college prep focus that fosters intellectual curiosity and emphasizes active engagement, project-based learning, discussion, research, advanced written and oral skills, inquiry, and collaboration.